 The following sequence is used by the department chair to allocate elective course slots to students:

-It is important to note that students may be placed in an elective that was not listed as one of the four choices on the poll form.
 Every attempt is made to get students into one of their top choices.
 But this is usually not possible for everyone, given the number and kinds of electives being offered, student demand for some electives and not others, and the priorities and considerations described above.